solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 If things go well, all 80% of the validators should find the same heaviest fork.
 But we are only sending slots instead of bank hashes in LastVotedForkSlots, so it's possible that a duplicate block can make the cluster unable to reach consensus.
-If at least 2/3 of the people agree on one slot, they should proceed to restart from this slot.
+If at least 2/3 of the nodes agree on one slot, they should proceed to restart from this slot.
 Otherwise validators should halt and send alerts for human attention.